raspberrypilearning/testing-vision/en/step_1.md

 While there are lots of different kinds of machine learning, this project focuses on **image classifciation** — taking an image and recognising which class, of a number of 'classes' of image the computer has been taught to recognise, the supplied image is most likely to belong to.

-One of the most famous examples of this can tell you whether a picture contains a cat, or a dog.
-The computer can do this because it has been shown thousands, of examples of what cats and dogs look like.
+One of the most famous examples of this can tell you whether a picture contains a cat or a dog.
+The computer can do this because it has been shown thousands of examples of what cats and dogs look like.
 From these, it builds a **model** — a set of rules for how to decide that an image contains a dog or a cat.

-A weakness of image classification is that a program trained only on cats and dogs will *always* guess that something is either a cat or a dog.
+A weakness of image classification is that a program trained only on cats and dogs *always* guesses that something is either a cat or a dog.
 Image classification programs don't have the ability to recognise things that were not part of their training, and they likewise can't decide that an image contains none of the things they have been trained to recognise.

 ### What you will make
-You will create a Python function for testing a computer's recognition of an object by supplying a photograph of that object and getting back the computer's guess at what it is.
-This will be a useful tool for you in future projects, to test the models you create and to get the results of others' models when using them as part of an application.
-You will use Google Colab — an online tool for writing and running machine learning programs — to create this project.
+You will create a Python function to test a computer's recognition of an object, you will supply a photograph of that object and receieve the computer's guess about what it is.
+This will be a useful tool for you in future projects, to test the models you create, and to get the results of others' models when using them as part of an application.
+You will use Google Colab — an online tool used to write and run machine learning programs — to create this project.

 ![The complete projec: A numbered list of fifteen items, mostly dog breeds, each followed by a percentage.
 Number thirteen is different — 'tennis_ball 1.60%'.
 A picture of a small dog appears below the list.](images/finished_project.png)